newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

 With your RoboVM indie key you can develop as many games as you want, commercial and non-commercial.
 The key will be valid [forever](http://www.gamefromscratch.com/image.axd?picture=image_thumb_2403.png).
 If you are a team, just have everyone sign up for a key separately.
 If your indie team is larger than 3 devs, contact [hello@robovm.com](mailto:hello@robovm.com).
 RoboVM just wants to check that you aren't a AAA studio trying to exploit the indie program.
 Those AAA studios will have to pay for a license, indie teams of any size get licenses for free.

-Depending on your development environment, you can activate the key as follows:
+Depending on your development environment, you can activate the key as outlined below. **Note:** you can only activate your license key on Mac OS X, just like you can only compile for iOS on Mac OS X.

 **Gradle**
 In your project's root directory, execute the following in the terminal: